What is General Transcription?

 General transcription covers a broad spectrum of industries and topics.

 There is a huge demand for general transcription and the demand is growing.
-Many professionals dictate documents that need to be transcribed.
-A wide range of businesses, organizations and individuals outsource transcription.
+A wide range of businesses, organizations, professionals and individuals outsource transcription.
 Your clients may include universities, and financial institutions, authors, consultants, focus groups, public speakers and many others.

 Examples of general transcription work include academic transcription, dictation transcription, interview transcription, telephone call transcription, voicemail transcription, meeting transcription, lectures, presentations, podcast transcription, focus group transcription, conference calls, seminars, radio shows, television shows, talk shows, conferences, events and transcription of a variety of other recordings.